Brunswick Town, North Carolina

 Brunswick Town was a prominent town in colonial North Carolina.
-It was the first successful European settlement in the Cape Fear region, a major British port in the 18th century, and home to two provincial governors.
-Brunswick Town lasted 50 years (1726–1776) until it was raided by the British Army during the American Revolutionary War and never rebuilt.
+It was the first successful European settlement in the Cape Fear region, a major colonial port in the 18th century, and home to two provincial governors.
+Brunswick Town existed for 50 years until it was burnt in a 1776 raid by British forces during the American Revolutionary War and never rebuilt.
 During the American Civil War, 86 years after the town was abandoned, a large portion of the town was covered by earthworks for the construction of Fort Anderson.

 Brunswick Town became an excavation site for Cape Fear history during the 20th century.
 The Brunswick Town Historic District contains the ruins of 18th-century commercial and residential colonial homes, St Philip's Church, Fort Anderson, and Russellborough, the former governor's mansion.
 The town's historic district and St. Philip's Church are listed on the National Register of Historic Places.

 Establishment

-In the decades prior to the establishment of Brunswick Town, the surrounding area was inhabited by the Cape Fear Native Americans, who allied with the Carolina colonists against the inland Tuscarorans in the Tuscarora War (1711–15) but subsequently fought against the colonists in the Yamasee War (1715-1717).
+In the decades prior to the establishment of Brunswick Town, the surrounding area was inhabited by the Cape Fear Native Americans, who allied with the Carolina colonists against the inland Tuscarorans in the Tuscarora War (1711–15) but subsequently fought against the colonists in the Yamasee War (1715–1717).
 In 1725, the Lord Proprietors granted Colonel Maurice Moore 1,500 acres of land where he established Brunswick Town in June 1726.
 The first lot was sold to Cornelius Harnett Sr.

-Colonel Maurice Moore was the son of South Carolina colonial governor James Moore.
-Colonel Maurice Moore was the father of General James Moore and Judge Maurice Moore.
+Colonel Maurice Moore was the son of Carolina Governor James Moore.
+Colonel Moore was the father of General James Moore and Judge Maurice Moore.
 Judge Maurice Moore was the father of Supreme Court Associate Justice Alfred Moore.
 The town was named after Brunswick-Lüneburg, the German territory ruled by Great Britain's reigning King George I. Colonel Maurice Moore had seven brothers and four sisters.
 One of his brothers, Roger Moore built Orton Plantation using some of the land that was granted to Colonel Maurice.
 Most of the Moore family moved to Brunswick Town following Maurice and Roger.
 The Moores became known as "The Family".

 During the next few months, Brunswick Town grew rapidly and became a busy port for exporting longleaf pine products such as tar, pitch, and turpentine used for the Royal Navy and merchant ships.
 During the 1730s, Brunswick Town became the political center of the Cape Fear region and seat of New Hanover County.
 Brunswick Town was crucial to Wilmington because the Cape Fear river was too shallow near the mouth of Town Creek for large vessels to pass through.
 The town was the third capital city of the Province of North Carolina, from 1743 to 1770 (although this title simply referred to the town where the current governor resided rather than any official designation).